Franklin McCain: Early life, education and protest

 In February 1960, the four men refused to leave Woolworth's, one of the world's largest retailers, after they were denied service.
-McCain later said, "I felt that this could be the last day of my life" but that, "we had absolutely no choice."
+McCain later said, "I felt that this could be the last day of my life" but that "we had absolutely no choice."
 Despite being scared, the men stood their ground.
-McCain compared the men to "Mack trucks" because there was simply no way anyone could move them from their seats.
+McCain compared the men to "Mack trucks" because there was no way anyone could move them from their seats.
 The longer the men sat, the more McCain realized that no one was stopping them.
-He later said that he thought to himself "Maybe they can't do anything to us, maybe we can keep it up."
+He recalled thinking, "Maybe they can't do anything to us; maybe we can keep it up."
 Ten days later, the protest had spread to fifteen cities in five different states.
-The success of the movement helped prove that non-violent and mobilized citizens could make a profound difference.
-Martin Luther King Jr. even credited the sit-ins with giving a new energy to the Civil Rights Movement.
+The movement's success helped prove that non-violent and mobilized citizens could make a profound difference.
+Martin Luther King Jr. even credited the sit-ins with giving new energy to the Civil Rights Movement.

 In 1964, McCain graduated from North Carolina A&T with bachelor's degrees in both biology and chemistry.
 He later earned his Master of Arts degree from A&T and also studied and trained at North Carolina State University in Raleigh, North Carolina, Princeton University in New Jersey, Farr Associates in Greensboro and American Management Association in New York City.

 Later life and death

 After graduating from North Carolina A&T, McCain moved to Charlotte, North Carolina, where he worked at the Celanese Corporation, a chemical manufacturer, where he built upon his career for 35 years.
 McCain also served as a member of the boards of trustees for both North Carolina A&T and North Carolina Central Universities; as well as the Board of Visitors of Bennett College; and the Board of Governors of the University of North Carolina.
 McCain was also known for meeting with local Charlotte teenagers and encouraging them to stay in school.

 On January 9, 2014, McCain died from respiratory complications at Moses H. Cone Memorial Hospital in Greensboro, North Carolina, six days after his 73rd birthday.
 McCain's death left Ezell Blair (now Jibreel Khazan) and Joseph McNeil as the two surviving members of the Greensboro Four.
-David Richmond, the fourth member and McCain's freshman college roommate, died in 1990.
+David Richmond, the fourth member and McCain's first-year college roommate, died in 1990.

 Shortly before his death, McCain was interviewed by his granddaughter, Taylor, who asked him to define freedom.
 McCain responded simply that he sees freedom as being able to "be oneself in society at large".

 Personal life

-McCain was married to his wife Bettye Davis McCain, from 1965 until her death in 2013.
+McCain was married to his wife, Bettye Davis McCain, from 1965 until she died in 2013.
 The two had three sons: Franklin Jr., Wendell, and W. Bertrand McCain.
 He was also a member of Sigma Pi Phi, the oldest African-American Greek-lettered organization.